KNolte19/MosquitoWingClassifier_publication/README.md

   - `classifier/dataset-splitter_classifier.ipynb`
   - `robustness_experiment/dataset-splitter_device.ipynb`

-- As training is done via GoogleColab all image file were preprocessed and saved as `.npy` file.
+ As training was done via GoogleColab all image files were preprocessed and saved as `.npy` file.
  We provide the preprocessed images as `.npy` file via [Google Drive – Data](https://drive.google.com/drive/folders/1KVqjOPV90UKcxodv_agUO3Tx2GYhggVd?usp=share_link).
-If you want to replicate the experiments download the files and move the .npy files to the `/data` folder of the respective experiments.
+If you want to follow these instructions and replicate the experiments download the files and move the `.npy` files to the `/data` folder of the respective experiments.

- The original images can accessed and downloaded here: [EBI BioImages - S-BIAD1478](https://www.ebi.ac.uk/biostudies/bioimages/studies/S-BIAD1478)
+ The original images can accessed and downloaded here: [EBI BioImages - S-BIAD1478](https://www.ebi.ac.uk/biostudies/bioimages/studies/S-BIAD1478).
+They were all preprocessed using `utils/BALROG_pipeline.py`.

 ### 2. Model Training